 CAN, [GTM], MEX, [URG], USA

-Option 1 (CAN/USA):

 ADD DIAP 1.5/4

-5.A15 The operation of earth stations in motion communicating with geostationary FSS space stations in the bands 17.7-19.7 GHz and 27.5-29.5 GHz shall be subject to draft new Resolution [A15] (WRC-19).
+5.A15 The operation of earth stations in motion communicating with geostationary FSS space stations in the bands 17.7-19.7 GHz and 27.5-29.5 GHz , or portions thereof, shall be subject to draft new Resolution [A15] (WRC-19).

 Reasons: The objective of this footnote is to make draft new Resolution [A15] (WRC-19) mandatory.

-Option 2 (MEX):

-5.A15 The operation of earth stations in motion communicating with geostationary FSS space stations in the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz shall be subject to draft new Resolution [A15] (WRC-19).
-(WRC-19)

 Reasons: Adoption of this proposal would provide for the availability of an additional 2 GHz spectrum in each of the 30/20 GHz uplink and downlink directions of the FSS to support the large and growing global demand for broadband communications by users on ships, aircraft and land vehicles, on an equal basis in the three Regions and result in rational, efficient use of radio spectrum resources.

 Support: